 My company liberated me from my job in early October due to a lack of funding for my project and the surrounding IT contracts.
 I’m optimistic that I’ll be back to work in the next few months.
 However, I’m using this time to spend with our three kids, to work on my online business, declutter our house, exercise, and complete a few home DIY projects.

-January 2018 is my target goal to go back to full-time work.
-I won’t be collecting unemployment benefits during this time.
+January 2018 was my target goal to go back to full-time work (update – a job came through in February 2018!).
+I did no collect unemployment benefits during my time off of work.

 Tallying up my investment income, and not including business income or capital gains, here’s what I’ve got: